quacksouls/lyf/doc/data.md

 Why so many ways to join multiple strings together?
 Each technique is useful in some circumstances.
-For example, template literal is often used when you want to print a custom string to the terminal.
-The method [`concat()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/concat) is used when you want to concatenate multiple strings together without necessarily outputting the result to the terminal.
+For example, template literal is often used when you want to create a custom string.
+The method [`concat()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/concat) is used when you want to concatenate multiple strings together, possibly tens or hundreds of strings.
 There is a fourth technique that is better suited to concatenating multiple strings, but we will postpone its discussion to later in the tutorial.

 ### Exercises